-The park is considering how to make the Baca Ranch Cabin District more accessible to people with disabilities and facilitate visitors accessing this area without the need for a backcountry vehicle permit as is currently the case.
-To realize this goal, the park is considering the creation of a new parking area near the cabin district, building improvements to make them accessible to people with disabilities, the addition of a new interpretive trail in and around the cabin district, an automatic gate that does not require visitors to get out of their vehicle to open and close, subsurface utilities to existing historic buildings, and trailhead kiosks at existing trails which would provide better information to visitors.
+The park is proposing to make the Baca Ranch Cabin District more accessible to people with disabilities and facilitate visitors accessing this area without the need for a backcountry vehicle permit as is currently the case.
+The park is considering the creation of two new parking areas near the cabin district, building improvements to make them accessible to people with disabilities, the addition of new trails for public and administrative use in and around the cabin district, an automatic gate that does not require visitors to get out of their vehicle to open and close, subsurface utilities to existing historic buildings, and trailhead kiosks at existing trails which would provide better information to visitors.

 Brian Smith, 575-829-4851

-Valles Caldera National Preserve is seeking comments on a proposed project to make interim infrastructure improvements within the park's Valle Grande District to enhance visitor experience, accessibility, interpretation of the park's natural and cultural values, and recreational opportunities.
+Valles Caldera National Preserve is proposing to develop an Environmental Assessment for the construction and implementation of interim infrastructure improvements within the park's Valle Grande District necessary to enhance visitor experience, accessibility, interpretation of the park's natural and cultural values, and recreational opportunities.
 Infrastructure improvements are also needed to reestablish the park's entrance fee collection program that will generate funds to address critical deferred maintenance needs.